Magic-wei/make_work_easier/README.md

   * Remove audio from video: `ffmpeg -i input.mkv -vcodec copy -an vout.mkv`
   * Generate animated GIF: `ffmpeg -i input.mkv -ss 11 -to 15 -s 640x320 -r 15 out.gif` with paramter `-s` for frame scaling and `-r` for frame rate resetting.
   * Use FFplay to play a video or audio: `ffplay input.mkv`, press `Q` key to quit when finished.

+## Paper Reading & Management

+### Reference Manager

+- [**Mendeley Desktop**](https://www.mendeley.com/reference-management/mendeley-desktop): cross-platform (Windows, Linux, macOS), sync in the cloud.

+### RSS

+- [**FeedDemon**](http://feeddemon.com/): a great RSS reader for Windows, with an easy-to-use interface that makes it a snap to stay informed with the latest news and information.
+Even though it was discontinued in June 2013, we can still download it for free.

 ## Academic Writing